DataONEorg/matlab-dataone/README.md

-We appreciate you for installing and trying matlab-dataone provenance toolbox !
+We appreciate you for installing, trying and testing matlab-dataone provenance toolbox !

 # Matlab DataONE Toolbox (version 2)